N2PK VNA - Not your Dad's grid dip meter

 still soldering

-Overall quality of soldering is not too bad.
+Overall quality of soldering is not too bad for a first timer with SMT.

 -Update February 22th. - The board is almost complete, needs only the header connectors.
 The top side took me three to four times as longer to complete as the board bottom.